infernodragon456/Computer_Graphics_Assignments/README.md

 A simple 2D platformer game built with Python and OpenGL where you navigate through floating platforms to collect keys while avoiding falling into water and enemies.

+Please watch the video for a walkthrough of the game, it is in the code folder.

 ## Installation

 1. Ensure you have Python 3.x installed